 At the bottom of the panel the components of the inertia moments are shown.
-Click on one of these icons and assign various inertia values of ideal shapes, such as point, sphere, box, or cylinder.
+Click on one of point, sphere, box, or cylinder.
 With the (Inertia Calculator) button you can calculate the values of the inertia tensor for any shape.